Bateman is honored as Hasty Pudding Man of the Year

 Students dressed in elaborate costumes bestowed upon her the golden pudding cauldron and a sparkly bra, not before mocking her various TV and film roles and even throwing a toy sword at her to fight her younger self.

-“Fun fact: Because of the scheduling of that movie (‘Teen Wolf Too,’ or ‘Teen Wolf Antics 2’), Jason technically didn’t finish high school,” said Hasty Pudding Theatricals president Nicholas Amador.
+“Fun fact: Due to the scheduling of that movie (‘Teen Wolf Too,’ or ‘Teen Wolf Antics 2’), Jason technically didn’t finish high school,” said Hasty Pudding Theatricals president Nicholas Amador.
 “All for a movie that only got eight out of 100 on Rotten Tomatoes.”

 To earn his cauldron of pudding, Bateman, 52, had to endure a little more embarrassment: The members of Hasty Pudding had the actor sing the Bangles hit “Eternal Flame” — which Bateman performed in the 2002 film ” The Sweetest Thing” (“The sweetest thing”) — using a frozen banana as a microphone.